lesereli000/Pokemon-TCG-Evolution/README.md

 Zones are complete when:

     - Hand:
-        - The system enforces the minimum (0 cards) and maximum (7 cards) number of cards a player can hold at any time
+        - Each player should start the game with exactly 7 cards in their hand

-        - Players are unable to view their opponents hand (unless otherwise specified)
+        - *** Players are unable to view their opponents hand (unless otherwise specified) ***
+            - We likely will not enforce this, as we want to run everything on a local machine and it would be difficult to distinguish between who is playing at any time

         - Any cards drawn from deck go into their hand